 Adding in a Reflector

-So put the reflector down under the subject’s chin.
-Experiment with different angles and distances; by bringing the reflector up close to the chin, you’ll add a lot of light, and by pulling it farther away, you’ll end up with stronger shadows.
+So put the reflector under the subject’s chin, and experiment with different angles and distances whenever you get the chance.
+By bringing the reflector up close to the chin, you’ll add a lot of light, and by moving it farther away, you’ll end up with stronger shadows.

-By the way, you can try holding the reflector yourself, but if that doesn’t work out, you can either have an assistant hold it, or the model themselves.
-Reflectors are feather-light, so you shouldn’t have to worry too much about tiring out yourself or your model!
+By the way, you can try holding the reflector yourself, but if that doesn’t work out, you can either have an assistant hold it or ask the model if they’re comfortable keeping it in place.
+Reflectors are featherlight, so you shouldn’t have to worry too much about tiring anyone out!

 Adjusting the Head Angle

-Because butterfly lighting requires a light flat on your subject, it’s important to remember that different head angles will result in different effects.
+When approaching each new lighting setup, it’s important to remember that different head angles will result in dramatically different effects.

-By tilting your subject’s head up, you’ll end up with less of a shadow under the nose and the chin –whereas by tilting your subject’s head down, the shadows will become more pronounced, and you’ll get more of that angular, intense look.
+By tilting your subject’s head up, you’ll end up with less of a shadow under the nose and the chin – and by tilting your subject’s head down, the shadows will become more pronounced, and you’ll get more of that angular, intense look.

 Adding a Backlight